 Sara F. Hathaway

 Sara's areas of specialization are in business management and marketing.
 She is also a survival and homesteading student and practitioner.
-Sara lives in the foothills of Northern California.
+Sara lives in the piney forest of east Texas.
 As a happily married woman with two boys, she delights in quality family time hiking and camping.
-During the week, besides marketing and writing, she participates in strength training, tending to her garden and preserving the fruits of that labor.
+Besides marketing and writing, she participates in martial arts training, tending to her garden, and preserving the fruits of that labor during the week.

 Examples of topics to ask Sara about:

 Survival stories written from a woman's point of view

 I have interviewed many interesting writers (meaning they are yet to be published) and hundreds of authors.
 Many of them were 1st-work neophytes, and many of them were being interviewed for the first time ever on a radio broadcast.
 I never critique a work, nor express any negative points about any interviewee.
 Heaven only knows how many ugly things have been said and posted about my own books!
 I have made it a policy to interview a writer or author only after reading their submitted tome.
 It assures I can control the quality of the interview, and gives me the advantage of knowing where the interview can go should something come unglued.
 It’s not so much a control issue as it is being prepared!

 Sara stepped up to the mike and explicated her book and gave it life.
 I forgot she was a young woman raising kids, and realized she was speaking from personal experience––not just cutting and pasting ideas from other writers.
 Her book’s story line is unique, but not just because the lead character is a woman!

 From each author I receive some new bit of information or knowledge that makes it worth the time to read the work(s) and conduct an interview.
 My recent interview with Sara F. Hathaway was a rewarding experience––a first-time author, a female author in a genre normally dominated by males, and with an interesting premise.